LouDnl/wtfos-auto-record/README.md

 ## NOTES
 - This is a work in progress
 - This is an install only package, no configuration is needed
-- This project is distrubuted under MIT license
+- This project is distributed under MIT license

 ##### Install
 - `opkg install wtfos-ar`